TIRANA, August 8

 There were 23 prisons and 48 internment and labor camps across Albania.

-Forced labor camps were detention facilities where inmates were forced into penal labor including wetland drainage, river modification, residential and industrial construction, mining, agriculture, etc. In most of the cases, labor camps were temporary.
+Forced labor camps were detention facilities where inmates were forced into penal labor including wetland drainage, river modification, residential and industrial construction, mining, agriculture, etc. In most cases, labor camps were temporary.
 They consisted of barracks built by the labor site.
 In many other cases, the camps were permanent.
 The inmates were tortured, deliberately left to die of hunger and sickness, or executed.

 The only civil airport in Albania, currently Tirana International Airport (TIA) was constructed by political inmates in 1955-1957, but nothing is mentioned on the official website of the airport or anywhere else.